PacktPublishing/React---The-Complete-Guide-includes-Hooks-React-Router-and-Redux-Second-Edition/README.md

 Section 29: Optional - React Hooks Introduction & Summary	<br>
 Section 30: Optional - React Summary & Core Feature Walkthrough	<br>
 Section 31: Course Roundup	<br>

+# Discord Community
+As a student of this course, you also get free access to our “Academind Community” on Discord: https://discord.gg/gxvEWGU

+There, you can find like-minded people, discuss issues, help each other, share progress, successes, and ideas and simply have a good time!

+We believe that you learn the most if you don’t learn alone but find learning partners and other people with similar interests.
+Our community is a great place for this - it’s the perfect complimentary resource for this course.

+Joining it is of course free and 100% optional.